mmu-2/profile-pic-generator/README.md

 2. In models, download the file you need in download.py, else you need to modify filepath in training.
 3. In code, run train.

+For dataset preprocessing, I have a file called main.py that I called on different datasets that could crop and resize.
+You can just toggle/call the functions you want on whatever directory dataset you want.

 ## Run

 python train.py --pretrained_model_name_or_path "../models/" --train_data_dir "../datasets/cat_toy_example" --placeholder_token "<mu*>" --initializer_token "toy" --learnable_property "object" --mixed_precision fp16 --enable_xformers_memory_efficient_attention